 Other hot beverages that may feel good after dinner or a copious meal

 While there are (at least at this moment) no studies to back up their digestive properties, many individuals claim that these caffeine-free beverages also help them in digesting better:

 Water drinking maintains the digestive system in motion: the body is better able to eliminate waste as the water travels through your stomach and intestines.

 More study is required to confirm this benefit, but there is some research showing that warm water might have beneficial effects in intestinal movements and gas expulsion.

-There is still little evidence to support this plant’s benefits for digestion, but it is sometimes advised for digestive issues.
+While there is still little evidence to support rooibos’s benefits for digestion, it’s sometimes advised for digestive issues.

-This tea is a soothing, naturally sweet drink that tastes wonderful, almost as if it where a dessert!
+Cinnamon tea is a soothing, naturally sweet drink that tastes wonderful, almost as if it where a dessert!

-Since all the teas in this list are caffeine-free, you don’t have to worry having them in the evening and they may even help you relax and sleep better!
+Since all the “teas” in this list are caffeine-free, you don’t have to worry having them in the evening and they may even help you relax and sleep better!